bismuthfoundation/Hack-with-BIS/03-WebAPI-PHP-Badge/readme.md

 ## The initial need

 We run some bounties from time to time, or can publish tip jars for several projects (so can you!).
-**I felt the need for a way to show, right on a github page, the current balance of the pot.**
+**I felt the need for a way to show, right on a github page, the current balance of any afddress.**

 Since those are static markdown pages, no python nor php could help in a quick approach.
 Then, I thought of the badges we can see on some github, showing build status or extra info.